Time series learning in a many-body Rydberg system with emergent collective amplification: Results

 \textbf{Time series prediction.} We benchmark the predictive capability of the Rydberg ensemble using two qualitatively different time series: the $x$-component of the Lorenz attractor, $x_{\mathrm{Lor}}$ (see Methods), and the daily maximum temperature in Beijing date from 2011-01-01 to 2020-03-23, $x_{\mathrm{temp}}$~\cite{Zenodo}.
 These examples probe the system's performance and generalization capability across different types of data, specifically chaotic and stochastic signals.

 The input signal $x(t)$ is first discretized at equidistant times $t_n$ to obtain $x_n = x(t_n)$.
 Each value $x_n$ is then mapped linearly to the interval $[\Omega_\mathrm{min}, \Omega_\mathrm{max}]$ and encoded as a time amplitude modulation in the coupling Rabi frequency $\Omega_c(t_n) \in [\Omega_\mathrm{min}, \Omega_\mathrm{max}]$, with modulation rate of \SI{4}{\kilo\hertz}, see Fig.~\ref{fig:setup}.
 For the Lorenz attractor, we show a representative input signal $\Omega_c(t)$ in Fig.~\ref{fig:prediction} (a).
 The modulated coupling laser drives the Rydberg vapour at a fixed detuning $\Delta_c$, while the transmission $T(t)$ of the probe laser is recorded continuously.
 Sampling at times $t_n$ yields a discrete output sequence $T(t_n)$ that reflects the system's response to the input.
 Representative transmission traces for three characteristic detunings $\Delta_c = 10, 12$, and $\SI{14}{\mega\hertz}$ are shown in Figs.~\ref{fig:prediction}(b--d), respectively: outside the bistable regime [panel (b)] and within the bistable region [panels (c,d)].
-Near bistability, the signal-to-noise ratio and peak-to-peak amplitudes are visibly enhanced, indicating a stronger nonlinear response.
+Specifically, the bistable region is defined by the closed hysteresis interval formed by the two scan directions of the coupling laser (shaded interval in panel (i)).
+When $\Delta_c$ lies within this shaded interval, the system operates within the bistable region (e.g., $\Delta_c=12,\SI{14}{\mega\hertz}$), whereas detunings outside this interval (e.g., $\Delta_c=\SI{10}{\mega\hertz}$) correspond to the non-bistable regime.
+Near bistability, the peak-to-peak amplitude of the transmission is visibly enhanced, consistent with the increased collective gain inside the bistable region.

 For the subsequent analysis, the raw transmission data $T(t_n)$ are first processed with a Savitzky--Golay filter (window size 10, polynomial order 3~\cite{CHEN2004332,CAO2018244}) to suppress high-frequency noise.
+For a discussion of causality of this filtering process we refer to Methods.
 To obtain several time series from a single run, we generate 20 downsampled transmission series by taking every 20th point with different initial offsets, see Fig.~\ref{fig:setup}.
 Thus, each sub-series $T^{(i)}$ (with $i = 1,\dots,20$) contains one out of every 20 points of the original record and has one twentieth of its length.
 For example, for the sub series $T^{(1)}$, the downsampled series contains 1st, 21th, 41th,..., ($20t_n+i$)-th points of the original record.

 The prediction task is formulated using a sliding window over each downsampled series.
 We fix a window length $M = 200$ and, for each series $i$, use $M$ consecutive transmission values as input and the next value of the downsampled time series as the prediction target.
 Writing